DHP-stottepakke/pages/pages/dmp_supporting_info/support_01_about_dmp.md

 Institutional email addresses as contact email are preferred.

-[ORCIDs](https://orcid.org/) are important to correctly identify researchers, if contributors do not have an ORCID they can create one for free.
+[ORCIDs](https://orcid.org/) are recommended to unambiguously identify researchers.
+If contributors do not have an ORCID they can create one for free.

 Affiliations are added at an institutional level and harvested from the [ROR registry of research organizations.](https://ror.org/)